Step One: First Contact and Clinical Consultation

 Step Two: Preparing for Treatment

-You and your child will be invited to our center to participate in assessments.
-At these appointments, you will meet with the BCBA who will be working with your child.
+IMPACT will send out a intake packet for the family to fill out and return to our office before the initial assessment appointment.
+At these assessment appointments, you will meet with the BCBA who will be working with your child.
 These assessments are for them to build rapport with your child, identify your child's strengths and areas in need of support.
-The BCBA will then write a treament plan based on observations and conversations with you about your child's goals.
+The BCBA will then write a treatment plan based on observations and conversations with you about your child's goals.

 This treatment plan will then be sent to insurance(s) for authorization.